Blog

 Will Hayes

-Will has extensive experience of all stages of a criminal case, both in court and outside of court, from interviews under caution at the commencement of a criminal investigation right through to matters before the Court of Appeal.
+Will has represented clients in cases covering the full spectrum of general crime, including rape and other sexual offences, serious violence, drug offences, perverting the course of justice, harassment, stalking and malicious communications offences.
+He has experience of all stages of criminal proceedings, from interviews under caution at the commencement of a criminal investigation to matters before the Court of Appeal.

 Will Hayes